 Did you know that some tattoo shops give special deals on tattoos or piercings on Friday the 13th?

 Other shops and artists are likely having specials too, so if you know about any, leave a comment for everyone to see!
+Here’s a few more that we found:

 Visit Kelton House Museum